 This one is the largest of all Thailand edible bugs.
 It’s also one of the tastiest!

 Imagine a combination of french fries and cucumber– that’s how the giant water bud taste like.

 You can eat it all but it’s advised to remove the outer wings.

-Edible crickets are one of the most popular Thai insect snacks.
+Edible crickets are one of the most popular snacks from Thailand.